aangelo96/Konveksi-Project/README.md

 The basic features that we want to implement :
 1. Login & Signup
 2. User/Customer Side
-   i.
-Be able to create a request for creating clothings ii.
-Be able to track current requests ii.
-Be able to view past requests
+* Be able to create a request for creating clothings
+* Be able to track current requests
+* Be able to view past requests
 3. Konveksi Side
-   i.
-Be able to submit price bid ii.
-Be able to accept request iii.
-Be able to update customer along the process
+* Be able to submit price bid
+* Be able to accept request
+* Be able to update customer along the process